ryanchuah/floodGuardian-ucl-submission/README.md

 ## Running the app
 ### Starting the server
 1. Navigate to the `flood-guardian-server/` folder in your terminal
-2. Build the docker image and start the container (ie the server) by running `docker-compose up --build`
+2. Build the docker image and start the container (ie the server) by running `docker-compose up --build` (note that this step requires that port 5000 be free on your machine).

 ### Running the React Native frontend